Borrowell’s free Equifax credit score and report is a game-changer when it comes to monitoring your credit profile.

 Borrowell only offers an Equifax score which may be different from your TransUnion score.
 Also, it may be different from the scoring model used by some lenders.

 Having access to a free credit score that is updated weekly is great.
-That said, it also means you will get emails from Borrowell every week.
+That said, it also means you will get emails from Borrowell weekly.

 You can always unsubscribe if you no longer need the service.